Answers to common questions about adopting. Also see the steps involved in becoming a permanent carer.

 What support will I get afterwards?

-A child you adopt is entitled to the same range of social services and other support, based on their need, as any child.
-This could be, for example, special educational and medical services, as well as advice or counselling.
-We have a committed staff group who are there to support you and we offer adopter and child theraplay groups as well as individual support from theraplay practitioners
+A child you adopt is entitled to the same range of universal services and other support, based on their need, as any child.
+This could be, for example, special educational and medical services, as well as advice.
+We have a committed staff group who are there to support you and we offer adopter and child theraplay groups as well as individual support from theraplay informed practitioners.

 Adoption UK offers support and information before, during and after adoption.
 It is a parent-to-parent network of more than 3,500 existing and potential adoptive parents.